kasnadoona5/opnsrchsentient/README.md

-**OpenDeepSearch FastAPI Server**
+OpenDeepSearch FastAPI Server
 This repository provides a step-by-step guide to deploying the OpenDeepSearch library as a robust, persistent API endpoint using FastAPI.
 This setup is ideal for integrating OpenDeepSearch into other applications like n8n, Zapier, or any custom workflow that needs to call a reliable, long-running search agent.
 The primary challenge this setup solves is the library's reliance on initial environment variable configuration.
 Our solution uses a "factory function" to dynamically reload the library on each API call, allowing you to pass API keys securely and dynamically with each request.
-🚀 Features
+Features
 Persistent API Endpoint: Run OpenDeepSearch as a 24/7 service.
 Dynamic API Key Handling: Securely pass API keys with each request, perfect for multi-tenant or dynamic applications.
 Decoupled Architecture: Host your AI agent on a separate server from your main application (e.g., n8n).
 Easy Deployment: A clear, step-by-step guide to get you up and running on a standard Linux VPS.
 Health Check: Includes a root / endpoint to easily check if the service is online.
-🛠️ Prerequisites
+🛠Prerequisites
 Before you begin, you will need:
 A server running a modern Linux distribution (e.g., Ubuntu 22.04).
 SSH access to your server.
-An API key from a search provider (this guide uses Serper.dev).
+An API key from a search provider (Serper.dev).
-An API key from a language model provider (this guide uses OpenRouter.ai).
+An API key from a language model provider ( OpenRouter.ai).
 ⚙️ Step-by-Step Installation Guide
-Step 1: Install a Modern Python Version
+Step 1: Install a Python Version
 OpenDeepSearch requires Python 3.9 or newer.
 We will install Python 3.11 to ensure full compatibility. code
 Bash